tytydraco/yessleep/out/My_Family_Believes_in_Fairies.md

 His laptop was open, its screensaver casting a faint, eerie glow in the semi-darkness.
 His bed was a tangle of sheets and a crumpled comforter, like he'd been tossing around in it.
 I helped him sit in it, trying to control his fall the best I could as he outweighed me by at least fifty pounds.
 He curled up in an almost fetal position, facing the wall.

 "They say they'll never let me sleep again."
 He whispered.
 I stared at the back of his head for a minute before leaning over to check his face.
-His eyes were still wide open and staring, but he seemed calm enough.
+His eyes were still wide open and looking blankly at the wall, but he seemed calm enough.

 I deliberated on what to do next.
 I considered getting my aunt, but after the incredible stress of the last 24 hours coupled with my exhaustion, I eventually decided to just go back to my room and let him sleep off whatever was happening with him.

 I wish I hadn't left him.

 When I went back to bed, this time, I dreamed I was the one driving my car, and Tyler stood in the middle of the field, crying and begging me to stop.
 There was a high-pitched keening as if tinnitus could somehow be made of voices.

 I tasted the metallic tang of blood and spoiled apples.

 It was a relief to wake up.